sampannap12/OOPJAVAGUI-project/README.md

 **Extras**
 - Ability to see the results through the GUI too.
 - Flexible queries – not just one or two hardcoded
-- Whatever else you decide might enhance the application